-Features of BVI limited partnerships16 May 2012
+Features of BVI limited partnerships

 The British Virgin Islands Partnership Act 1996 (the "Act") reflects many recent developments in partnership law and codifies the law for general partnerships, local limited partnerships and international limited partnerships into one piece of legislation.